psrenergy-docs/sddp-release-notes/docs/sddp17.3.md

 * Security constraints
   * Extension for monitoring full network circuits
   * New integrated tool for checking post-contingency flows
-* New sensitivity chronological data
+* Joint reserve representation
+  * Representation of quantity and price reserve offers per reserve
+  * Inclusion of renewable plants as backing elements
-* Representation of quantity and price reserve offers for batteries and CSP
+  * Representation of quantity and price reserve offers for batteries, CSP and renewable plants
 * Deprecation of the 32-bits version
-* NetPlan integration: representation of flow controller devices (such as FACTS)